davidfrantz/force/docs/source/history/vdev.rst

 - **FORCE AUX**

-  - force-tile-finder now allows to input either geographic (lon/lat) or projected (x/y) coordinates.
+  - force-tile-finder now allows to input either geographic (lon/lat) or projected map (x/y) coordinates.
-    The coordinate type can be specified via the new -t option (values: "geo" or "proj").
+    The coordinate type can be specified via the new -t option (values: "geo" or "map").
     The program still outputs both coordinate types for the given point, as well as the corresponding tile indices and pixel indices within that tile.
   - new program: ``force-runtime-data``, which provides information about the FORCE runtime data installation.
     This includes the current location of this data,